RikkaApps/Riru/template/magisk_module/README.md

 * When the file `/data/adb/riru/disable` exists, Riru will do nothing
 * When the file `/data/adb/riru/enable_hide` exists, the hide mechanism will be enabled

+### Install from recovery is NOT supported

+Riru requires files in `/data/adb/riru` folder, this folder is created during installation.

+Many TWRP has broken implementations, causing the folder cannot be created, this will finally cause Riru and Riru modules not working.

 ## Changelog

+### v23.6 (56) (2021-02-21)

+- Continue reduce the file size
+- Works on devices that have dropped 32-bit support (Android 12 emulator or devices in the future)

 ### v23.5 (55) (2021-02-11)

 - Reduce the file size
-- Prevent to be installed from recovery

-  Riru requires files in `/data/adb/riru` folder, this folder is created during installation.

-  Many TWRP has broken implementations, causing the folder cannot be created, this will finally cause Riru and Riru modules not working.

 ### v23.4 (54) (2021-01-23)